FIWARE/tutorials.CRUD-Operations/README.md

-Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=replace` means we will overwrite existing entities if they exist whereas the `entities` attribute holds an array of entities we wish to update.
+Batch processing uses the `/v2/op/update` endpoint with a payload with two attributes - `actionType=replace` means we will overwrite existing entities if they exist whereas the `entities` attribute holds an array of entities whose data we wish to replace.

 ## Delete Operations

 Delete Operations map to HTTP DELETE.

--   The `/v2/entities/<entity>` endpoint is used to delete an entity
+-   The `/v2/entities/<entity>` endpoint can be used to delete an entity
--   The `/v2/entities/<entity>/attrs/<attribute>` endpoint is used to delete an attribute
+-   The `/v2/entities/<entity>/attrs/<attribute>` endpoint can be used to delete an attribute

-The response will be **204 - No Content** if the operation is successful or **404 - Not Found** error response if the operation fails
+The response will be **204 - No Content** if the operation is successful or **404 - Not Found** if the operation fails.

 ### Data Relationships